 It is a daunting task to manage a project from start to finish – or any number of tasks for that matter.
-Usually, such problems arise as the result of a person not being equipped with project management certifications.
+Usually, such problems arise as a result of a person not being equipped with project management certifications.
 In an alternate case, I have also seen many certified individuals, who lack experience despite having the proper credentials for it.

 Does project scope, Critical Path Method, project process, Prince2, and Scrum ring a bell in your mind?
 If so, then this write-up will help you to manage a project from the very start to finish – even if you are not a professional yet.

-The truth is that everyone needs to know project management concepts even if you are not a professional project manager.
+The truth is that everyone needs to know project management concepts, even if you are not a professional project manager.
 It helps in achieving your project goals more easily as everyone works to make their “task” a huge success.